-Shareholders vs mutual fund investors: Understanding the difference
+Shareholders Vs mutual fund investors: A quick comparison

 In the investment arena, the role of ownership between shares and mutual fund shares varies widely.
 When you own a stock in a company, you will gain a tangible ownership stake with associated rights.
 On the other hand, in mutual funds, you will acquire a share in a collective pool of assets, and it is not a direct ownership.